rhorv/events-poc/README.md

 - service docker containers should be using docker volumes instead of mounted directories
 - kafka topic initialization should be based on configuration and not be hardcoded
 - rabbitmq queue/exchange/binding initialization should be based on configuration and not be hardcoded
+- should remove the unneccesary gson class for serialization/deserialization
 - tests should be better structured into directories and not just all in one directory
 - actual implementation for consumers and publishes are a 100% copy-paste from example code and could use massive improvements
 - docker compose files could use an overhaul